Let's Start Small

 Then I sat through a lesson where the teacher spent forty minutes full of jargon before anyone touched a card.
 Half the room looked terrified, the other half were asleep.

-I became Education Officer for the Welsh Bridge Union to fix that.
+I'm Keith, and I became Education Officer for the Welsh Bridge Union to change all that.

 Mini Bridge is where we start.
 If you can play Snap, you can play this.